Coolify logoCoolify

 ---

-3. Write documentation
+3. Write the documentation

 Start writing your documentation under the frontmatter.
 Use the following template as a starting point:

-## What is [Service Name]?
+## What is Service Name?

 Brief description and use cases.